icgc-dcc/jtracker/README.md

 # JTracker

 JTracker is a job tracking, scheduling and execution system with client-server architecture for distributed computational workflows.
-All jobs are centrally managed by the JTracker server, the client (aka JTracker worker) requests jobs/tasks from the server and execute them.
+All jobs are centrally managed by the JTracker server, the clients (aka JTracker executors) request jobs/tasks from the server and execute them on the hosts the executors reside.

 ## Installation